aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

 state `connected`

-In case you get the error below, it's possible the role assignment from step 6 hasn\'t taken effect yet.
+In case you get the error below, it's possible the role assignment from step 6 hasn't taken effect yet.
 If that is the case, try logging in again and creating the peering again after waiting a bit by repeating the commands in this step.
 If the error message persists, check the role assignment in step 6 was correct.